socioskop/1A/README.md

 ### 2021-08-04:
   - as some variables are not available, educational level, diagnoses and recent hospital treatments are not used for propensity score matching.
   - branch codes and income transfer categories are used as propensity score matching factors in order to capture the socioeconomic status and previous work experience.

+### 2021-08-04:
+  - avg. unempl rate at baseline almost perfectly predicts condition.
+Unemployment rate is therefore omitted as a covariate in order to have models convering.